Malsis Hall

 Men & women aged 18 or over whom;

-• Presenting with complex and challenging behaviours relating to their mental health
+• Presenting with complex and distressed behaviours relating to their mental health.

-• Experiencing failed or difficult placements and whom would benefit from a period of rehabilitation in a patient centred, recovery focused environment
+• Individuals who would benefit from a period of care and support in a person centred, recovery focused environment.

 Quotes from a Service User currently at Malsis Hall

-“The ward was very well staffed the entire time.
+“The suite was very well staffed the entire time.
 They had made sure they had got food that met my dietary and religious needs from the day I arrived.”

-“Malsis Hall is different to most other care homes and hospitals from the Registered Manager through to the Support Workers, Cleaner’s, Maintenance staff everybody knows your name.”
+“Malsis Hall is different to most other care homes from the Registered Manager through to the Support Workers, Cleaner’s, Maintenance staff everybody knows your name.”

 “Everybody gets along with each other despite their differences and there is the quiet lounge to escape to if everyone gets too much.”